YunoHost/doc/backup.md

 In this version you can backup with cli or with the web admin.
 The cli way allows you to do more things.
 The webadmin way is more accessible.

-## Webadmin way
+## Web admin
 Basically with the webadmin, you can:

-- backup into /home/yunohost/archives/
+- backup into `/home/yunohost/archives/`
-- choose to backup one or more things between mail data, home data, configuration and apps
+- choose to backup one or more data among:
+ - apps data
+ - emails
+ - home data
+ - configuration
-- list your backup
+- list backups
 - see what there is in a backup
 - restore selectively a backup

 **Caution:** to do a backup, you need to have enough free disk spaces in the destination directory.
-For example, if you have 20GB in /home/data you need to have enough space to contain this 20GB compressed in a tar.gz.
-To do the tar.gz, yunohost backup use shallow copy, to avoid to need more spaces to be able to create the tar.gz .
+For example, if you have 20GB in `/home/data` you need to have enough space to contain this 20GB compressed in a tar.gz.
+To do the tar.gz, yunohost backup use shallow copy, to avoid to need more spaces to be able to create the tar.gz.

 **Caution:** If you use selective restore, be sure to not create discordant operation.
 For example, if you restore an app using a domain that have been deleted from YunoHost, you need to read the domain or to restore all configuration files.

 We have already planned where we will add some feature like:

-- backup in an other place
+- backup in an other memory device
 - download/upload a backup
 - crypt a backup

-Some feature are almost ready in webadmin, but the api is not for the moment.
+Some feature are almost ready in webadmin, but the API is not for the moment.

-## CLI way
+## Command line
 ### Backup
 You can make a full backup by running this command:
 ```bash